LeCodeByJean/TechCart/README.md

   - **Encryption Testing**: Tests for data encryption and decryption to ensure sensitive data is protected.

-## Weakness and Potential Future Implementations:
+## Weakness and Potential Implementations:

   ### Improved Security and data validation